 Sl.
-Action Plan Issues being addressed No. 1.
-The Alluminium Smelter either by itself or in Level of fluoride in surface combination with its CPP shall, achieve Zero water environment around Liquid Discharge except during monsoon the smelter, water scarcity months • 2.
-Co-incineration of Spent pot linings (SPLs) in Utilisation of Hazardous CPPs of Aluminium Smelters subject to Waste for energy recovery technical feasibility • 3.
-Study of Recycle/ recovery/ Reuse and waste Utilization of Hazardous minimization potential of hazardous waste in aluminum smelter
+No. Action Plan Issues being addressed 1.
+The Alluminium Smelter either by itself or in combination with its CPP shall, achieve Zero Liquid Discharge except during monsoon months 2.
+Co-incineration of Spent pot linings (SPLs) in CPPs of Aluminium Smelters subject to technical feasibility 3.
+Study of Recycle/ recovery/ Reuse and waste minimization potential of hazardous waste in aluminum smelter